ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 * [Getting Started with PowerShell Desired State Configuration (DSC)](https://learn.microsoft.com/en-us/shows/getting-started-with-powershell-dsc/)
 * [Advanced PowerShell Desired State Configuration (DSC) and Custom Resources](https://learn.microsoft.com/en-us/shows/advanced-powershell-dsc-and-custom-resources/)

+Learning PowerShell through these courses changed my life.

-These courses and PowerShell in general changed my life and the trajectory of my career in ways that are difficult to fully appreciate.
+PowerShell altered the trajectory of my career in ways that are difficult to fully appreciate.
 I started asking questions like: "why can't we automate the setup of that server?
 Why can't we script out the creation of those cloud resources?"
 And more.
 These are things we take for granted today, but were game-changing at the time.
 Azure and AWS were much more nascent than they are today, and everyone was trying to wrap their heads around this new earth-shattering concepts called "DevOps."